-Emily Witt, M.Ed., CCMA
+Emily C. R. Witt, M.Ed., CCMA

 Chief Administrative Officer

-Emily completed her Bachelors of Science at The Ohio State University in the college of Education and Human Ecology, and attained the credential of Certified Clinical Medical Assistant (CCMA) through Ohio School of Phlebotomy in 2012.
+Emily completed her Bachelors of Science at The Ohio State University in the College of Education and Human Ecology and attained the credential of Certified Clinical Medical Assistant (CCMA) through Ohio School of Phlebotomy in 2012.
 She holds a Masters of Education in Adult Education from The Pennsylvania State University.
 Emily manages adherence to academic standards and oversees compliance with school and state policies at Ohio School of Phlebotomy and its sister schools.
 She is passionate about medical education and seeing each student develop their skills to become a talented medical professional and integral part of a medical team.

 Associate Academic Officer

 Melissa has nearly 18 years of health care experience.
 She received her diploma in Medical Assisting in 2001 from Sanford-Brown College.
 Since then, she has worked as a MA in family medicine, surgery, and cardiology.
 After 9 years as a MA, Melissa realized her true passion was phlebotomy and chose to narrow her focus.
 She has worked as a phlebotomist for the past 9 years performing biometric health screenings, insurance exams, health fair screenings, and pre-employment screenings.
 Melissa joined the KCSP team in 2017 with the goal to change the face of healthcare one student at a time.
 She endeavors to give each student the skills and knowledge to provide not only outstanding patient care but also outstanding customer service.
 Melissa teaches with compassion and instills confidence in each student.